How Fast Do ZZ Plants Grow?

 As a general rule, it's recommended to water your money plant when the top inch of soil is dry to the touch.

 This means checking the soil regularly and adjusting the watering schedule accordingly.
-Remember that overwatering causes yellow leaves and root rot.
+Remember that overwatering causes yellow or drooping leaves and root rot.

 During the growing season, typically in spring and summer, you may need to water your money plant every week, but in the winter months, it may require less frequent watering.